Former bureaucrat Arun Goel appointed Election Commissioner | Law-Order

 Former bureaucrat Arun Goel was on Saturday appointed as Election Commissioner.

-A Punjab cadre officer of the 1985 batch, Girl will join Chief Election Commissioner Rajiv Kumar and Election Commissioner Anup Chandra Pandey in the poll panel.
+A Punjab cadre officer of the 1985 batch, Goel will join Chief Election Commissioner Rajiv Kumar and Election Commissioner Anup Chandra Pandey in the poll panel.

 His appointment was announced by the government in a press statement.